aks5bx/wordle/README.md

 ### Lessons Learned

-1. Contrary to some opinions on the internet, double lettering (the idea of using words that have repeat letters, like GORGE with a double G) is actually sometimes a good move (especially in cases where the letters are common letters like s, t, a, e, o, etc) because it increases the probability of getting a green tile.
+- Contrary to some opinions on the internet, double lettering (the idea of using words that have repeat letters, like GORGE with a double G) is actually sometimes a good move (especially in cases where the letters are common letters like s, t, a, e, o, etc) because it increases the probability of getting a green tile
-2. Green tiles are huge - three green tiles gets you almost 99% of the way there to solving the word.
-I would say 1 green tile is worth roughly 2.5 yellow tiles just based off of my intuition.
+- Green tiles are huge - three green tiles gets you almost 99% of the way there to solving the word.
+I would say 1 green tile is worth roughly 2.5 yellow tiles just based off of my intuition
-3. Your starting word doesn’t matter that much!
+- Your starting word doesn’t matter that much!
 As long as it’s decent the starting word is actually not that big a deal, it’s mostly how you use the information (FWIW the program thinks the best first word is SORES - if you specify that the word does not end in 'S' the program likes SIREE)

 ### Final Remarks